Testing of software adds to urgency in race for driverless cars

 German laws currently place limits on testing on public roads.

-Automakers fear this is allowing U.S. competitor Google to pull ahead in developing software, specifically programs that will give cars the correct reflexes in real-life traffic situations.
+Automakers fear this is allowing U.S. competitor Google to pull ahead in developing software, specifically progammes that will give cars the correct reflexes in real-life traffic situations.

 For years, so-called "autonomous vehicles" have been a distant dream but technological advances and a push by Google, with its huge financial resources, to introduce a model in 2012 has kicked the race build them into high gear.